NSHipster/articles/2016-06-14-nshipster-quiz-8.md

     ```
 7. Write the Swift 3 code to execute an asynchronous “Hello, world!” using GCD.
 8. Swift went open source in November and the pace of community contributions has been amazing to see.
 Within 100, how many pull requests (open, closed, or merged) has the Swift project received on GitHub?
-9. Swift was released to the public just over two years ago, but was clearly under long before that at Apple.
+9. Swift was released to the public just over two years ago, but was clearly under development long before that at Apple.
 What were the month and year of the first commit to the Swift repository?
-10. Who was the second contributor to Swift?
-When did they begin?
+10. After Chris Lattner, who was the second contributor to Swift?
+When was their first commit?

 Round 2: Name That Framework
 ----------------------------